-- Press the SEL button to select either "mph" and "mile" or "km/h" and "km". - Press the SET button.
 The speed and mileage unit is set, and then the display returns to the ordinary display.

-The adjustment can also be set by turning the ignition switch off.
+▶ The speed and mileage unit can also be set by turning the ignition switch to the OFF position.

 Indicators

 If one of these indicators does not come on when it should, have your dealer check for problems.